• Skip to main content

 yaxel lendeborg

-This Wolverine is a total matchup nightmare, and he’s a huge reason why Michigan is the two leading national title contenders.
+This Wolverine is a total matchup nightmare, and he’s a huge reason why Michigan won the national title.
 The Dominican-American was the regional’s Most Outstanding Player and he also won the Big Ten Player of the Year award this season.

 Whenever opponents D up on Lendeborg, face-guarding him and forcing him out into areas where the only shots possible are ones that he doesn’t want to take, the Dominican dynamo can kick it out to his teammates.
 Lendeborg knows what he needs to do in situations like these.